syednoman84/enquiries-restful/README.md

 path variable `id`: file number
 response body: `byte[]`

-Fetches the enquiry from drawn polygon as static image (if present)
+Fetches the image made from drawn polygon on top of Google Maps (if present).

 ### Enquiry List API